jmunozti/JenkinsAndHelm3/README.md

 3.- Configure your pipeline.

+Go to the option This project is parameterized, enable it, and add two parameters:

+AWS_ACCESS_KEY_ID
+AWS_SECRET_ACCESS_KEY

-Go to Configure -> Pipeline -> Definition and choose "Pipeline script form SCM".
+Go to Pipeline -> Definition and choose "Pipeline script form SCM".

 In the same section, go to SCM and choose "Git"